 Day 3: Frobisher Bay

-Your Arctic Kingdom guide will meet you at your hotel at a prearranged time.
-Today, if conditions allow, we will plan a kayaking excursion in Frobisher Bay.
+Your Arctic Kingdom guide meets you at your hotel at a prearranged time.
+Today, if conditions allow, plan a kayaking excursion in Frobisher Bay.
 Frobisher Bay is named for the English navigator Sir Martin Frobisher, who, during his search for the Northwest Passage in 1576, became the first European to visit this area.
 Frobisher Bay also has some of the greatest tidal variances in the world.
 The record tide for Iqaluit is 11.85 meters, so conditions and weather must cooperate for us to allow a kayaking activity.
-Either way, we will explore the bay or the land in the morning and enjoy a packed lunch served on the tundra.
+Either way, explore the bay or the land in the morning and enjoy a packed lunch served on the tundra.
 Exploring this amazing area in and around Frobisher Bay is a unique experience to the low Arctic as the rocky landscape is broken up by patches of lush vegetation giving the visitor an idea of the living conditions on the island at the time of the Thule people.

 Day 4: Fly to Ottawa